Simre1/neonote/Readme.md

 - Nano: `nano` or `nano %`
 - VSCode: `code --wait` or `code --wait %`
 - VSCodium: `codium --wait` or `code --wait %`

+If you have not set any editor, NeoNote will default to the editor set in the `EDITOR` environment variable or fall back to `vim`.